francescoraves483/LTNT/README.md

 usign
 zlib
 ```
-* "Download all dependency source files before final make":
+* Download all dependency source files before performing the build operation with "make":
 ```
 make download
 ```
-* Build (the build command for a multi-core verbose compilation is shown, using a quad-core eigth-thread Intel Core i7 CPU)
+* Build the OpenWrt image (the build command for a multi-core verbose compilation is shown, using a quad-core eigth-thread Intel Core i7 CPU)
 ```
 make -j10 V=s
 ```
 * Please note that the build process may take up to several hours, depeding on the development PC characteristics; you will find the compiled OpenWrt images inside "/bin/targets/x86/64/"
-* Configure then the OpenWrt toolchain for crosscompiling the needed software (LaTe and LTNT test manager) for the target embedded boards.
+* Configure then the OpenWrt toolchain for cross-compiling the needed software (LaTe and LTNT test manager) for the target embedded boards.
 The instructions can be found [here](https://openwrt.org/docs/guide-developer/crosscompile).
+The first four main points should be sufficient to enable cross-compilation, in our case.
+* After creating the OpenWrt image, flash it into both boards.
+Instructions on how to do so can be found in [this document](https://webthesis.biblio.polito.it/9525/1/tesi.pdf), in section 5.3 (starting from page 172).
+The instructions are for the APU1D devices, but they are the same also for the APU2 boards.

-Once the system has been downloaded/flashed into the target embedded board and after rebooting at least once, do the following operations:
+Once the system has been downloaded/flashed into the target embedded board and after rebooting it at least once, do the following operations (**on both the master and the slave boards**):
 * Connect a serial cable to the board and to your development PC and open a new connection with baud rate 115200
 * Edit the "/etc/config/network" configuration file:
 ```
 vi /etc/config/network
 ```
-* Locate the configuration block for the SSH Ethernet interface (e.g. `eth2`).
+* Locate the configuration block for the SSH Ethernet interface (normally the interface is called `lan` in the configuration file).
 Comment out the lines about 'bridge' and 'ip6assign' adding a # in front of them
-* If more than one Ethernet interface is listed after `option ifname`, edit this line and make sure only one interface is selected:
+* If more than one Ethernet interface is listed after `option ifname`, edit this line and make sure only the interface you want to use for SSH is specified:
 ```
 option ifname 'eth2'
 ```